Leland Stark: Bishop

 Stark was elected Coadjutor Bishop of Newark in 1953 and was consecrated on June 9 by Presiding Bishop Henry Knox Sherrill in Trinity Cathedral, Newark, New Jersey.
 He succeeded as diocesan in 1958.
 As bishop he was involved in international peace committees and hence had to travel to countries in Africa and to Vietnam.

 In 1967, Stark was involved in a controversy with the Governor of New Jersey Richard J. Hughes for letting a national four day black power conference to take place in the Cathedral house of the diocese.
 He retired in 1973 and moved to Verona, New Jersey.
 He died on May 8, 1986, in Mountainside Hospital in Montclair, New Jersey.

 Family

-Stark was married to Phyllis Anderson and together had two sons.
+Stark was married to Phyllis Anderson and together they had two sons.